MatthieuVeillon/javascriptjourney/content/blog/how-to-not-learn-Javascript/index.md

 - Chunking and Planning
 - Learning by repetition

-I have a [few authors / teachers](https://www.matthieuveillon.com/Javascript%20Journey/) who are my go to mentors because I like the way they teach.
+I have a [few authors / teachers](/javascript-journey/) who are my go to mentors because I like the way they teach.
 When I can't find what I'm looking through them, then I go in the wild - not before.

 Chunking and planning is discussed just below.

 As regards for repetition, I remember when I was at school preparing for some exams, I created those flashCard - they were a pain to make, but by the process of making them and having them around allowed me to get the best marks I ever got and still remember them.
 Fast forward 15 years later, I thought I could use some of this wisdom, by creating Cards on different learning topics.
 Cards that I then could refer to for repetition.
+The first one I made is about [Scope and Closure](../scope-and-closure/ScopeAndClosure.pdf).

 ##Not Planning and Chunking##

 My main objective for 2018 was to learn Redux, GraphQL and Advanced React Internals while working on a side project.
 I haven't touched GraphQL, very few of React internals and my side project has seen a few commits but way less than I would have expected.

 The culprit ?
-The preceding learnings for sure, but also mainly the way I was planning my learning journey.
+The preceding points for sure, but also the way I was planning my learning journey.
-Learning Redux is a big bold statement, but it didn't serve me well as I didn't feel I was making progress towards the overall statement.
+Learning Redux is a big bold statement, but it didn't serve me well as I didn't feel I was making progress towards the overall goal.

 Should I have before chunked Redux in some smaller part would have been preferable and more digest to learn.